-The projects are organized into Project management and Project management.
-The MOA drafts the specifications.
+The projects are organized in PMI phases.
+The Project management writes the functional specifications.

 A portfolio is a set of projects for which financial and budgetary management are consolidated to facilitate strategic management.